-- The importance and appropriateness of the project to the organization’s mission, artistic field, artists, audience, community, and/or constituency.
+- The value and appropriateness of the project to the organization’s mission, artistic field, artists, audience, community, and/or constituency.

-- The ability to carry out the project based on such factors as the appropriateness of the budget, the quality and clarity of the project activities and goals, the resources involved, and the qualifications of the project's personnel.
+- The ability to carry out the project based on such factors as the appropriateness of the budget, clarity of the project activities, resources involved, and the qualifications of the project's personnel and/or partnerships.

-- The appropriateness of proposed performance measurements.
+- Clearly defined goals and/or proposed outcomes and an appropriate plan to determine if those goals and/or outcomes are met.
 This includes, where relevant, measures to assess student and/or teacher learning in arts education.

-- Evidence of direct compensation to artists, art collectives, and/or art workers.
+- Evidence of direct compensation to artists, makers, art collectives, and/or art workers

 What Happens to Your Application

-The Council makes recommendations to the Chairman of the National Endowment for the Arts.
+The Council makes recommendations to the NEA Chair.

-The Chairman reviews the recommendations for grants in all funding categories and makes the final decision on all grant awards.
+The NEA Chair reviews the recommendations for grants in all funding categories and makes the final decision on all grant awards.
 Applicants are then notified of funding decisions.

 Risk Assessment: All recommended applications undergo a review to evaluate risk posed by the applicant prior to making a federal award.
 This may include past performance on grants, meeting reporting deadlines, compliance with terms and conditions, audit findings, etc.